unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Concealing Area Terrain And LOS

-For LOS purposes, Units can see through all concealing area terrain within 6" and can see through up to 2" of concealing area terrain from greater than 6" away.
+For LOS purposes, Units can see through all concealing area terrain within 6" and can see through up to 2" of concealing area terrain to targets greater than 6" away.

 #### Buildings

-When measuring from or to a Unit in a building the height of the building is ignored
+When measuring the distance from or to a Unit in a building the height of the building is ignored

 Only infantry Units may enter a building and a building may only contain as many infantry units as can fit on its roof.
 Moving into or out of a building has no movement penalty.